 At a minimum, an air purifier should run for 12 hours per day.
 But to get the most benefits from the air purifier, it should run 24 hours per day.
 The more you run your air purifier, the fresher and cleaner the air inside a room will become.

-Therefore, we recommend that you always leave the air purifier running and only turn it off if you are leaving the house for an extended period of time.
-For example, going on a long vacation or staying away from the house for two or more days.
+Therefore, we recommend that you always leave the air purifier running and only turn it off if you are leaving the house for an extended period of time, such as a vacation or trip.

 Are air purifiers really worth it?